 Why Is It Important to Know Which Way the Air Filter Goes?

 First, let’s discuss why knowing how the air filter enters your system is essential.
 Providing your home with the highest-quality air is vital to your well-being.
-This means ensuring that your filter is operating at maximum efficiency, and correct installation is necessary for that to happen.
+This means your filter must run at peak efficiency.
+You will need to install it correctly for this to happen.

 Air filters work by trapping particles on their surface.
 The more particles trapped in this area, the less they will escape into your home and pollute indoor air quality.